ARF’s Stipp: We Need to Study Inattention As Well As Attention

 What's the best advice for companies and individuals who are just starting to focus more on attention measurement in advertising?

 Well, I take the question as an invitation to make a shameless plug.
 We have looked at this issue at the ARF for quite some time.
 I've been quite fascinated by the topic.
 We’re interested in asking, ‘How do we use this measurement?’
 And we focused very much on this discussion today on using it to improve creative.
 The other use, of course, is to identify an environment that delivers the best impact for a given commercial.

 There is a lot of information out there.
 ARF members have access to all this information that the ARF has collected.
 Now, my plug is over.
 At the same time, to be fair, you can Google “attention measurement.”

 My good friend, Dr. Duane Varan at MediaScience, an excellent researcher himself, has suggested that we should focus more on inattention rather than attention.
 I am very sympathetic to his point of view.

 He’s saying: ‘here is the concept of attention; it's a little bit vague.
 What exactly do we mean by that?’
 Some people would say, well, it means that somebody looks at it.
 No, it's more than that.
 Attention means you are really focused on [something].
 [But there are different forms of attention], so he is saying that we know with certainty that if there is no attention there is no effect.
 So, let’s focus on that as opposed to attention, [which can mean many things].

-The bottom line is to our measures, predict better purchase intent, better brand opinion, positive reaction to ads, and they have collected a lot of research that does show attention does indeed do that.
+The bottom line is do our measures predict better purchase intent, better brand opinion, and positive reaction to ads?
+They have collected a lot of research that does show attention does indeed do that.